parob/graphql-api/docs/content/en/docs/getting-started.md

+---
+title: "Getting Started"
+linkTitle: "Getting Started"
+weight: 1
+description: >
+  This guide will walk you through the process of setting up graphql-api and creating your first GraphQL service.
+---

 # Getting Started

 This guide will walk you through the process of setting up `graphql-api` and creating your first GraphQL service.